BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Does your company know how to contact the end users of your devices?
-- Guidance 1: The company has records of all customers. (yes, of some, of half, yes)
+  - The company has records of all customers.
   - Customer can be contacted sufficiently, within a specific time frame and future save.
 * Does your company have a process which defines the propagation of security vulnerabilities to your customers?
   - A database with hardware and software in the field is maintained.
   - The company has guidelines how to handle found security issues.
-(No, for less than a year, for a year, for several years)
-- The company defines the handling of found security issues in the contract with its customers. (no, for some, for half, yes)
+  - The company defines the handling of found security issues in the contract with its customers.
   - Customers with affected software and/or hardware can be identified.
 * Do your project teams provide a security degradation guidance model?
-- Guidance 1: Project teams are required to implement software in their projects that enable updates and degradation. (no, some, half, yes)
+  - Project teams are required to implement software in their projects that enable updates and degradation.
-- Guidance 2: Customers are made aware of all possible risks and actions in case of a security issue. (no, some, half, yes)
+  - Customers are made aware of all possible risks and actions in case of a security issue.
 * Does your company have a process which defines the propagation of security updates to end users?
-- Guidance 1: The company has guidelines how to define a security update process.
-(No, for less than a year, for a year, for several years)
+  - The company has guidelines how to define a security update process.
   - Software updates reach the customer mostly unnoticed.
-- Update channel is established.
+  - An update channel is established.

 ##### RESULTS